A formula on how to succeed with an underdog PR strategy for your business — by identifying a stupid majority.

 From nowhere, David inserted himself into the top spot — in just one bold move.

+We respect David not only for his wits, but for his guts.
 After all, the kid did bring a fucking slingshot to a sword fight.

 The fact that a staggering majority of bystanders — including one confident Goliath — never expected David to stand a chance, well, that was what gave him the upper hand.
 Goliath?
 He was destined to fall.